duocun/duocun-grocery/README.md

-# ehetuan
+# duocun-grocery

-ehetuan is a food delivery website based on angular 5.
+duocun-grocery is a farm grocery website based on angular.

 ## Install